2001 All-Ireland Senior Football Championship final: Post-match

 The Galway side returned to the county the day after the final.
 They made appearances in Ballinasloe, Tuam and Galway city, where a civic reception was held, to greet fans.
 The city's mayor, Donal Lyons, said Galway people across the world were proud when watching the side.
 More than 10,000 fans gathered in Tuam.

-Tomas Mannion announced his retirement after the final.
+Tomás Mannion announced his retirement after the final.